haskell-org/summer-of-haskell/content/ideas/array-primops.md

 ---
-title: Add primops to construct (boxed) arrays from existing ones
+title: Add primops to expand the (boxed) array API.
 ---

+Arrays are the bedrock on which popular data structures like Vector are implemented.
+However the API provided by GHC is quite limited.
+This project would expand the API to fill some of these gaps.

+All examples are given for `Array#` but apply to `SmallArray#` as well.

+# Create boxed arrays from existing ones

 **Motivation:** Creating (`Small`)`Array#`s efficiently in GHC Haskell stands in tension with the garbage collector as we must never encounter uninitialised slots during a collection.
 Thus, for safety, array creation primitives have to conservatively intialise array slots at the cost of performance.